-Acquired intangible assets - When we acquire a business, a portion of the purchase price is typically allocated to identifiable intangible assets, such as acquired technology and customer relationships.
+Acquired intangible assets-When we acquire a business, a portion of the purchase price is typically allocated to identifiable intangible assets, such as acquired technology and customer relationships.
 Fair value of these assets is determined primarily using the income approach, which requires us to project future cash flows and apply an appropriate discount rate.
 We amortize intangible assets with finite lives over their expected useful lives.
 Our estimates are based upon assumptions believed to be reasonable but which are inherently uncertain and unpredictable.
 Assumptions may be incomplete or inaccurate, and unanticipated events and circumstances may occur.
 Incorrect estimates could result in future impairment charges, and those charges could be material to our results of operations.

-Revenue recognition - We recognize revenue when control of the promised goods or services is transferred to customers, in an amount that reflects the consideration we expect to be entitled to in exchange for those goods or services.
+Revenue recognition-We recognize revenue when control of the promised goods or services is transferred to customers, in an amount that reflects the consideration we expect to be entitled to in exchange for those goods or services.
 In order to achieve this core principle, we apply a five-step process.
-As part of this process, we analyze the performance obligations in a customer contract and estimate the consideration we expect to receive.
+As part of this process, we analyze the performance obligations in a customer contract and estimate the variable consideration we expect to receive.
 The evaluation of performance obligations requires that we identify the promised goods and services in the contract.
 For contracts that contain more than one promised good and service, we then must determine whether the promises are capable of being distinct and if they are separately identifiable from other promises in the contract.
-Additionally, for our sales to distributors, we must estimate the impact that price adjustments and rights of return will have on consideration.
+Variable consideration primarily includes sales made to distributors under agreements allowing certain rights of return, referred to as stock rotation, and credits issued to the distributor due to price protection.
+We estimate variable consideration at the most likely amount to which we expect to be entitled.
 We make these estimates based on available information, including recent sales activity and pricing data.
+We apply a constraint to our variable consideration estimate which considers both the likelihood of a return and the amount of a potential price concession.
 If our evaluation of performance obligations is incorrect, we may recognize revenue sooner or later than is appropriate.
-If our estimates of consideration are inaccurate, we may recognize too much or too little revenue in a period.
+If our estimates of variable consideration are inaccurate, we may recognize too much or too little revenue in a period.
 We may adjust assumptions used to estimate consideration periodically based on analysis of prior estimates.
-See Note 14, Revenues, to the Consolidated Financial Statements for additional information.

-Stock-based compensation - We recognize the fair-value of stock-based compensation transactions in the Consolidated Statements of Income.
+Stock-based compensation-We recognize the fair-value of stock-based compensation transactions in the Consolidated Statements of Income.
 The fair value of our full-value stock awards (with the exception of market-based performance awards) equals the fair market value of our stock on the date of grant.
 The fair value of our market-based performance awards is estimated at the date of grant using a Monte-Carlo simulation.
 The fair value of our stock option and employee stock purchase plan grants is estimated at the date of grant using the Black-Scholes option pricing model.
 In addition, we are required to estimate the expected forfeiture rate of our stock grants and only recognize the expense for those shares expected to vest.
 If our actual experience differs significantly from the assumptions used to compute our stock-based compensation cost, or if different assumptions had been used, we may have recorded too much or too little stock-based compensation cost.
-See Note 15, Stock-Based Compensation, to the Consolidated Financial Statements for additional information.
+See Note 16, Stock-Based Compensation, to the Consolidated Financial Statements for additional information.